 The Azure AD Best Practices ChecklistAlex Fields

-Update: Downloadable/printable copies of the Microsoft 365 Best practices checklists and guides are now available for purchase at GumRoad.
+Update: Downloadable/printable copies of the Microsoft 365 Best practices checklists and guides are now available.
 Thanks for your support!

 Disclaimer: This checklist is NOT a comprehensive overview of every consideration when implementing Azure AD.
 For instance, the list was built with a typical SMB/SME in mind.
 That means there is no discussion of separating admin roles and limiting privilege based on task/functions, or PIM, or any of those features which typically show up in larger enterprise organizations, who actually have teams of people managing the environment.
 But, I did include a couple extra bullet points for E5 customers to consider at the end of this list, just in case.